mattwiebe/soul/README.md

 I think the days of not using a CSS preprocessor are over, and Sass is the best of breed in my mind.
 Disagree?
 Switch to another: this is a *starter* theme.

 I used to be a big advocate of Compass, but I never found myself leveraging much of its power: I expect even that to decrease as vendor prefixes die out.
-Also, plain Sass leaves open the future possibility of using [Libsass](http://libsass.org/)-based compilers (like [sassphp](https://github.com/sensational/sassphp) or [node-sass](https://github.com/andrew/node-sass)), thus dropping the Ruby requirement.[^4]

-[^4]: This is actually on the [verge of happening](https://github.com/andrew/node-sass/issues/194) for node-sass.
-This is great, since all Libsass compilers are quite a bit faster.
+Also, plain Sass lets us use the [Libsass](http://libsass.org/)-based [node-sass](https://github.com/andrew/node-sass) compiler, meaning we don't require Ruby.[^4]

 ### WP REST API